 After graduation from UM-Dearborn in 2008, Adel accepted a full-time position at Compuware Corporation, a company where he interned for four summers since 2005.
 In 2011, Adel accepted a full-time position at Urban Science, a software company based in Downtown Detroit.
 Adel also designed the Yemeni American News in which he along with the editor focused heavily on publishing Dearborn Public Schools and Henry Ford College stories highlighting the success of students, staff, and programs.

-Adel is also a co-managing director of Sheba4Tech LLC, a software startup providing web and mobile applications to small businesses and non-profit organizations.
-In addition, he recently earned his Master’s from the Mike Ilitch School of Business at Wayne State University in Business Administration (MBA).
+Adel is also the COO of SpanHead LLC, a software startup based in Detroit, MI.
+In addition, he earned his Master’s from the Mike Ilitch School of Business at Wayne State University in Business Administration (MBA).

 In November 2015, Adel was appointed by Governor Snyder to the Commission on Middle Eastern American Affairs (CMEAA).
 Established by Executive Order 2015-6, the 15-member commission was created to act in an advisory capacity to the Governor and the director of the Department of Civil Rights.
 “Adel is an experienced and talented professional and I look forward to the contributions he will make to the board,” Snyder said.
 Adel was re-appointed in 2017 to serve until 2021.

 While Adel’s full-time job is software development for Urban Science, his passion has been always to teach and inspire others.
 He was the lead instructor of the Digital Connectors program from September 2013 to May 2016; teaching students about technology, leadership, and community service.
 This program which spans from September to May is sponsored by Comcast and hosted by the Arab Center for Economic and Social Services (ACCESS).
 Over the course of the past two years, 67 students have graduated from the program.
 Another initiative that Adel is currently involved in is improving air quality in Wayne County.